django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 All commits should include appropriate new or updated tests; see the Tests section below for more details.

-If your changes affect the Django models for django-helpdesk, be aware that your commits should include database schema python scripts; see the Database Schema Changes section below for more details.
+If your changes affect the Django models for `django-helpdesk`, be aware that your commits should include database schema python scripts; see the Database Schema Changes section below for more details.